Grainne10/Pands-Project/README.md

 ![alt text](<Histogram Sepal Width.png>)

-The histogram of the sepal width shows an overlap on all the species with setosa having the longer length up to 4.4cm, versicolor mainly the shortest between 2.0cm and 3.5cm and virignica somewhere in between.
+The histogram of the sepal width shows an overlap on all the species with setosa having the longer length up to 4.4cm, versicolor mainly the shortest between 2.0cm and 3.5cm and virginica somewhere in between.

 *Plot 4 - Histogram Petal Length*